gutenye/email-notification/README.md

 # 💌 Guten Email Notification 💌

-**Zero configuration, ntfy-like email notification service.** Supports popular apps out of the box, including: Jellyfin, Komodo, and more.
+**An elegant email notification service**: Zero configuration, ntfy-like, supports popular apps out of the box, including: Jellyfin, Komodo, and more.

-**Perfect for:** Self-hosted apps, NAS systems, monitoring tools, CI/CD pipelines, and any service that needs reliable email notifications.

 **Show your ❤️ and support by starring this project and following the author, [Guten Ye](https://github.com/gutenye)!**